whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Welcome Everyone's Gifts.md

 These and many other stories show me that it's possible for all the men of a culture to live with integrity and bravery.
 The women would not have sung for untrustworthy men.
 These stories showed me what men are capable of when every man embraces deep integrity and bravery in service of the people they love, and how women's trust in men need not be misplaced.

 Not just a few individual men, but all the men in a nation can be trustworthy.
-Unfortunately, unhealthy cultures forbid people from standing for what's right, so they encourage and even require low-integrity and low-bravery in their men, or only allow bravery in limited ways, for example in the military where soldiers still have to submissively follow authorities' orders.
+Unfortunately, unhealthy nations forbid people from standing for what's right, so they encourage and even require low-integrity and low-bravery in their men, or only allow bravery in limited ways, for example in the military where soldiers still have to submissively follow authorities' orders.

 Obviously, women can fight too, and underestimating a woman fighter is a quick path to defeat.
 Women can likewise cultivate integrity and bravery, so I do _not_ mean to suggest that these are only masculine qualities.